-Yes, if the intact PTH is less than 100 pg/ml, this is known as adynamic bone disease (or low bone turnover).
+A normal PTH level is 10-65 pg/mL.
+As kidney function declines, PTH level gradually increases.
+For a person on dialysis, if the intact PTH is less than 100 pg/ml, this is known as adynamic bone disease (or low bone turnover).
 Bone weakening and bone fractures are again common.
 Low bone turnover may happen if the parathyroid glands become overly suppressed with vitamin D medication, such as Zemplar or Hectorol.

 Donna Swartzendruber, MSN, RN, CNN, is an Education Project Specialist and a member of DaVita’s Clinical Education Team.